 Day 1-6: Strolling through mythical Scotland

-Talking about Scotland, what immediately come to your mind?
+Thinking about Scotland, what immediately come to your mind?
 Gloomy year-round weather in a sparsely populated land, or muscle men in red checquered skirts, playing traditional bagpipes, or mysterious lochs with their legendary monsters.
-For me, besides those things, Scotland is famous for major cities with medieval appearance, yet featuring modern atmosphere, endless winding highland roads through numerous glens and layers of mountains.

 Day 7-15: The noble and enchanting charm of England

-The most mentions about England are probably the city of London, its world-prestigious universities, such as Oxford and Cambridge and the coldness and arrogance of English people.
-However, this trip made me realize that the authentic uniqueness of the country not only reflected in the noble splendor of the ancient castles, the sophisticated architecture of the British royal in major cities, but also in the rustic and quaint charm of fairy-tale villages.
+The most mentions about England are probably the city of London, its world-prestigious universities, such as Oxford and Cambridge, the royal stories in Buckingham Palace or the coldness and arrogance of English people.
+However, this trip made me realize that the authentic uniqueness of the country not only reflected in the noble splendor of the ancient castles, the sophisticated architectures in major cities, but also in the rustic and quaint charm of fairy-tale villages.

 (Click to the links to read our daily itinerary)